tooevangelist/flexible-jekyll/_posts/2021-02-02-speakers-guide.md

 * Your talk will be streamed live and then posted on [youtube.com/devrelevents](https://www.youtube.com/devrelevents)

 ## Your friends and colleagues may want to watch you on YouTube
-* Check out [devrel.events/live](https://devrel.events/live/) - that's how your friends and colleagues can watch the event
+* [devrel.events/live](https://devrel.events/live/) is how your friends and colleagues can watch the event
 * Perhaps share the event to your professional network
 * Maybe also suggest your marketing department to tweet about the meetup